cgay/sandbox/README.rst

   I have my doubts about the general applicability of this, but it might be a neat hack and possibly a blog post.  dlowe brought it to my attention.

+* english2cron: parse english and generate cron time specs.
+Could be a Python hack to actually have anyone give a shit, and would make a fun blog post. :)

 * Convert lisppaste to Dylan with LTD.  This would be a good synthesis project, like wiki is.